-What are you biggest concerns and fears about unschooling your son?
-How can unschooling go wrong, what are the down sides of it?
+What are your biggest concerns and fears about unschooling your son?
+How can unschooling go wrong, what are the downsides of it?

 Tara: I think my fears are the same as they’ve always been: am I giving him what he needs, am I being the mom he needs me to be.
 I’m human and I know perfection isn’t possible.
 But I don’t ever want to stop growing and pushing myself toward growth.

 Unschooling can go wrong when we aren’t involved.
 It is not a hands-off approach and it takes more energy and involvement than most others things we can do.
 It requires our full attention.
 That can be exhausting, especially if we don’t have support or aren’t filling our own needs as well.

 When you decided to unschool Zeb, how did your family and friends take it?
 Did you know more people doing it at the time?
 How did you manage the rejections and how did you find support?